billyzkid/nodebug/README.md

 ## What it does

-1. Starts node-inspector
+1. Executes the specified script with the node debugger attached (i.e. --debug-brk)
-2. Executes the specified script with the node debugger attached
+2. Starts node-inspector
-3. Launches the debugging interface in Chrome
+3. Launches the debugging interface (i.e. Chrome)